What is the Financial Modeling Code?

 1. Layout and design

-The layout of a financial model exerts an impact on the user’s ability to comprehend and use it correctly.
-The model should be designed in a way that there are clear and logical sections to make it easy for users to find sections that are useful when predicting future performance.
+The layout of a financial model impacts the user’s ability to comprehend and use it correctly.
+The model should be designed so that there are clear and logical sections to make it easy for users to find sections that are useful when predicting future performance.
 Users should be able to understand the flow of logic and make adjustments where appropriate.
 There should be consistency in the flow of logic, starting from the input to the outputs.

 The key components, i.e., inputs, calculations, and outputs, should be segregated into separate worksheets or made distinct using sections within the same worksheet.
 For the calculations, there should be separate calculation worksheets for each function, such as operations and tax.